lndecastro/AI_Literacy/tempBook2/intro.md

 ## Our Journey

-AI Literacy is structured as a **progressive learning pathway**, blending history, concepts, and practice.
+AI Literacy is structured as a **sequential learning pathway**, blending history, concepts, and practice.
 Each module builds on the previous one — guiding you from “What is AI?” to “How can I work with it responsibly?”

 | Module | Theme | Focus |